dmnielsen/scrape_sbtb/analysis/README.md

 # SBTB grade analysis
-Do an overview of the data pulled, looking at grade distribution and genres for site and by reviewer.
+This is a markdown version of the jupyter notebook ```analysis_sbtb.ipynb```.
+This goes through an overview of the data pulled, looking at grade distribution and genres for site and by reviewer.

 ```python